tobyck/boty-ck/README.md

 ## Contributing

-If you've found a bug, please raise an issue on GitHub [here](https://github.com/tobyck/boty-ck/issues) and I'll hopefully fix at some point[^1].
+If you've found a bug, please raise an issue on GitHub [here](https://github.com/tobyck/boty-ck/issues) and I'll hopefully fix it at some point[^1].
 If you don't have a GitHub account, or you can't be bothered to click a few buttons and make one, contact me somewhere else.
-If you have a feature request, do the same thing, and if it sounds good, and you'd like to implement it yourself, do the following:
+If you have a feature request, do the same thing, or if you'd like to implement something yourself, do the following:

 1. Fork this repository
 2. Make sure you have [Node.js](https://nodejs.org/en) and [Yarn](https://yarnpkg.com/) installed